paxel/tool-shed/README.md

 ## Benchmarks

 ### Insert multiple values in a list
-The benchmark added 10 random numbers into the sorted list of the given number of elements.
+The benchmark adds 10 random numbers into the sorted list of the given number of elements.
-The result shows that ArrayList is incredibly fast for amounts of entries at least up to 125k.
-But at 250k already FrankenList is faster, and at 500k more than double the speed of an ArrayList.
-At a million entries, the FrankenList is 5 times faster than an ArrayList.
-At 10 million entries, it's 26 times faster
+The Frankenlist has a bucket size of 750 (except if marked differently)

 **Benchmarked code:**
 ```java